The videos above were produced in 2021. For the latest treatment options, speak with your doctor.

 Who is likely to have ROS1-positive lung cancer?

-The ROS1 gene is altered in about 1-2% of lung cancer patients and generally appears in adenocarcinoma non-small cell lung cancer.
-Patients who are ROS1-positive tend to be younger than the average lung cancer patient and have little to no smoking history.
+ROS1 gene changes occur in about 1-2% of patients with lung cancer and generally appears in adenocarcinoma non-small cell lung cancer (NSCLC).
+Patients who are ROS1-positive tend to be younger than the average patient with lung cancer and have little to no smoking history.

 What are the treatment options for someone with ROS1-positive cancer?

-Knowing if you have ROS1-positive lung cancer is important no matter your stage of lung cancer but has the most treatment implications for stage four patients.
+Knowing if you have ROS1-positive lung cancer is important no matter your stage of lung cancer.
+However, it has the most treatment implications for patients with advanced-stage lung cancer.
+Treatment implications tell you what your test results means for your treatment, which therapies are likely to work best for you, and what your care team may recommend next.

 First-line Treatment

-Patients with stage four ROS1-positive lung cancer will likely be prescribed a pill called a ROS1 tyrosine kinase inhibitor (TKI) or ROS1 inhibitor.
-There are currently two FDA-approved options: crizotinib or entrectinib.
+Patients with advanced-stage ROS1-positive lung cancer will likely be prescribed a pill called a ROS1 tyrosine kinase inhibitor (TKI) or ROS1 inhibitor.
+The current FDA-approved options are crizotinib (Xalkori), entrectinib (Rozlytrek) and repotrectinib (Augtyro), and taletrectinib (Ibtrozi, Nuvation Bio Inc.).

 Second-line Treatment